university-of-southern-maine-physics/QuadCellDetector/paper/paper.md

 allows the user to accurately numerically model the detector response by including the actual specifications a given circular photodiode, and it correctly deals with the lost signal in the gap.

 # Acknowledgements

-We thank Kallee Gallant for drawing the figures in Tikz!
+We thank Kallee Gallant for drawing the figure in Tikz!

 # References